 Most of us in the West have heard of the Ten Commandments.
 If you’re a yogi, you probably also know about the five yamas and the five niyamas.
 If you don’t, they are the principles the yogic sage Patanjali gave yogis as a guide for right living; think of them as the ten commandments for yogis.

 You may wonder if the commandments and yamas/niyamas are the same ten guidelines or whether it’s merely coincidence that there are ten tenets in both Judeo-Christianity and Yoga.
-Well, the guidelines are not exactly the same, but they’re close!
+Well, read on.
+They’re remarkably similar!

 The Ten Commandments